kothagundlahari/nodeCommands/README.md

 ### Note:
 Using babel-node is not the recommended approach to use in production.
-For production purposes one should transpile the code into a specific folder and then use those file to serve in the node environment.
+For production purposes one should transpile the code into a specific folder and then use those file to serve into the node environment.